MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 Use the following information if you are responsible for the Microsoft Azure Information Protection client on an enterprise network, or if you want more technical information than is in the [Azure Information Protection client user guide](client-user-guide.md).

+The Azure Information Protection client includes the following:

+- An Office add-on, that installs the Azure Information Protection bar for users to select classification labels, and a **Protect** button on the ribbon for additional options.

+- Windows File Explorer, right-click options for users to apply classification labels and protection to files.

+- A viewer to display protected files when a native application cannot open it.

+- A PowerShell module to apply and remove classification labels and protection from files.

+- The Rights Management client that communicates with Azure Rights Management (Azure RMS) or Active Directory Rights Management Services (AD RMS).

-The Azure Information Protection client is best suited to work with Azure Information Protection, because this deployment configuration supports sending protected documents to users in another organization, and options such as document tracking with revocation.
-However, with some limitations, it also works with the on-premises version of Rights Management, AD RMS.
+The Azure Information Protection client is best suited to work with its Azure services; Azure Information Protection and its data protection service, Azure Rights Management.
+However, with some limitations, the Azure Information Protection client also works with the on-premises version of Rights Management, AD RMS.
 For a comprehensive comparison of features that are supported by Azure Information Protection and AD RMS, see [Comparing Azure Information Protection and AD RMS](../understand-explore/compare-azure-rms-ad-rms.md).
 If you have AD RMS and want to migrate to Azure Information Protection, see [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

 ## Should you deploy the Azure Information Protection client?